Streets & Roads & sidewalks

 in town - dirt streets, board sidewalks

-Thank you to Historical Society member Kim Vrtiska for finding this great picture as well as the one below.
+ABOVE: 1887, Luzerne Street, south side of the Square.
+Thank you to Historical Society member Kim Vrtiska for finding this great picture; a copy was subsequently found with the date.
 Note the board sidewalk, the dirt street.
-This is Luzerne Street, on the south side of the Square.
 That frame building on the far right was replaced by the brick Argus building in 1894, but the store to its left is still there -- Sochor Electric was in it for MANY years.
 In 2016/2017, Harry Griebling Photography took over after the death of beloved charter Historical Society member Joe Sochor.

 1890 - ordinance no. 16 -- an ordinance about paying labor & personal tax in the village of table rock, nebraska